Geodesic manifolds with a transitive subset of smooth biLipschitz maps: The case of maps coming from a Lie group action

 where $\tau_{g}$ is the translation by $g$ and $\hat\Lambda_{{\rm Ad}^{-1}_g \circ f_*}$ is the map induced on the quotient by the (unique) group automorphism of $G$ with differential ${\rm Ad}^{-1}_g \circ f_*$. }

 \proof We first argue that if a map $f\in\Homeo_V$ fixes $[e]$ and $f_*=\Id_V$ then in fact $f=\id_X$.
-Indeed, we claim that the set of fixed points $F:=\{ gH\in G/H \,:\,f(gH)=gH\}$ is non-empty, closed and open, and so it is whole $G/H$, i.e., the function $f$ is the identity.
+Indeed, we claim that the set of fixed points $F:=\{ gH\in G/H \,:\,f(gH)=gH\}$ is non-empty, closed and open, and so it is all of $G/H$, i.e., the function $f$ is the identity.
 Indeed, $F$ is non-empty since the class of the identity is in it by assumption and it is closed since it is defined by a closed relation.
 The fact that $F$ is open is a consequence of $\exp$ being locally invertible.
-Take any $g$ in $F$ that is close enough to $g$, so it can be written as $g'=\exp(\xi)g$ for some $\xi\in L(G)$.
-Thus
+Indeed, take any $g'$ that is close enough to $g\in F$ so that it can be written as $g'=\exp(\xi)g$ for some $\xi\in L(G)$.
+Then